jurrem/jurrem.github.com/README.md

 ------------ | ------------
 Goal | Learn by doing
-Project Description | A digital identity solution using blockchain technology For whom? | For the LCU Community to experiment with
+Project Description | A digital identity solution using blockchain technology For whom? | For the communities to experiment with

 ## Target Customers
 Who| Notes